grapa-dev/grapa/README.md

 ```

 #### disconnect()
 Disconnects the session.
-Disconnecting a listener will disconnect all sessions the listerner is a parent of.
+Disconnecting a listener will disconnect all sessions the listener is a parent of.

 #### certificate([file])
-Sets $net instnace to SSL mode with certificate file.
+Sets $net instance to SSL mode with certificate file.

 Use certificate() to revert back to non-SSL.